quartz-labs/docs/docs/how-it-works.md

 With other DeFi protocols, this liquidation comes with a fee (usually up to 10%), but loans on Quartz are protected from liquidation by auto-repay.
 If the value of your collateral approaches the value of your loan (either by prices falling or interest accruing), it will automatically be sold at market rate to avoid any liquidation fees.
 Quartz uses [Jupiter](https://jup.ag/) to swap your collateral for USDC, which aggregates decentralized exchanges so you always get the best price.
 If you want to manually repay your loan, you can do so by depositing USDC or selling some of your collateral through the dashboard.
 But, if the value of your collatearl is always more than your loans, you'll never have to repay.

+Auto-repay is made possible through our open-source bots.
+You can run your instance to profit from differences in exchange rates by following the README in the [GitHub](https://github.com/quartz-labs/auto-repay-bot).

 ## Available Credit

 Other DeFi protocols also require you to manage your account health (a ratio of your collateral's value to your outstanding loans) in order to avoid liquidation, but Quartz handles all of this for you.
 On the dashboard you can see your available credit, which is the amount of money you can spend with your card through the secured line of credit.
 Since all loans are over-collateralized, this number is less than the total value of your collateral.